StackStorm/st2-docker/README.md

   sudo rm /etc/init/st2chatops.override
   ```

-You also need to configure st2chatops:
+You also need to configure st2chatops, either:

-- by passing all required parameters for st2chatops to the stackstorm container via environment variables
+- by passing all required parameters for st2chatops to the stackstorm container via environment variables OR
-- by replacing `/opt/stackstorm/chatops/st2chatops.env` with the one that is properly configured.
+- by replacing `/opt/stackstorm/chatops/st2chatops.env` with one that is properly configured.
 The easiest way is to use bind-mount.

-* See [st2chatops.env](https://github.com/StackStorm/st2chatops/blob/master/st2chatops.env) for default variables
+See [st2chatops.env](https://github.com/StackStorm/st2chatops/blob/master/st2chatops.env) for the required variables.

 ## packs.dev directory